Mongoose (comics): Powers and abilities

 Genetic engineering by the High Evolutionary granted Mongoose superhuman strength, speed, stamina, agility, and reflexes.
-He is an excellent hand-to-hand combatant, utilizing his agility to create a unique fighting style.
+He is a skilled hand-to-hand combatant, utilizing his agility to create a unique fighting style.

 The Mongoose wears artificial claws on his gloves, and uses gas pellets (causing dizziness and disorientation), and a wrist device used to project concussive blasts.
 He has also carried a cellsmograph, a device for determining the presence of a living being by identifying its genetic structure.
 He also has access to the advanced sky-craft and land vehicles of Wundagore, and once used an "asteroid blaster" to attack Thor.